alexjvr1/Manuscripts/SE_PCAenv.md

 Aim:

-Determine if the ecological niche of R.temp differs between East and West Sweden.
+1. Determine if the ecological niche of R.temp differs between East and West Sweden.

-Also, determine if the samples collected for genomic analyses is similar to SE east.
+2. Determine if the samples collected for genomic analyses is similar to Sweden_East.

 Data have been downloaded from gbif.